marcusleeeugene/AcademicSOS-Orbital-Project-/README.md

 By clicking into a consultation, it will bring the user to the next page which shows into detail all the information of the selected consultation including the students involved in the consultation.
 Depending on the user role in the module, whoever is the creator of the consultation slot, actions allowed to be performed will vary for each individual.

 With book consult function, a student (creator of consultation slot) creates a private consultation slot where fellow friends who are taking the same module can be added into the consultation easily.
-Upon the creation of the consultation, the consultation slot will be displayed on the Manage Bookings section for the users involved.
+Upon the creation of the consultation, the consultation slot will be shown on the Manage Bookings section for the users involved.

-**Do note that the consultation slot will only appear on the TA’s Manage Bookings section after all the other student participants have accepted/rejected the consultation slot.**
+Do note that the consultation slot will only appear on the TA’s Manage Bookings section after all the other student participants have accepted/rejected the consultation slot.

 Below is an illustration of the various actions/scenarios that can happen when different buttons are clicked inside the consultation slot of Manage Bookings by different groups of users.